Jrayp/Moku/README.md

     }
 ```

 Where the keys are decided on by the user, and the values refer to the id of the associated base tile in the tilesource containing your map tiles.
-I'll explain what I mean by base tile later.
+I'll explain what I mean by base tile at a later date.

 To use the auto tiler, you must tell moku which tile types should use the functionality.
 You do this by using